viamrobotics/docs/docs/services/frame-system.md

 Viam recommends that you mark a sensible origin point in the physical space in which your robot will operate.
 This will be the origin point of the "world" reference frame.
 Then you can measure from the origin of either the world or a parent component to a point on the component guaranteed to be fixed to the origin to obtain the frame information for each component.
-Check the Examples section for more clarification.
+Refer to the [Configuration Examples](#configuration-examples) section for more clarification.

 ### Model Configuration

 Many components are non-trivial kinematic chains and require an additional set of intermediate reference frames.
 For example, a traditional arm may have a reference frame whose origin is at its base, but it also has an alternating sequence of links and joints whose frames of reference matter when attempting to move the arm to a certain pose.
-Each driver of such a component must be accompanied by a JSON file called a Model JSON that details the attachment of reference frames.
+Each driver of such a component must be accompanied by a JSON file named **Model JSON** that details the attachment of reference frames.
 These reference frames are ingested by the Frame System *but not exposed via gRPC call* (meaning they are unavailable for inspection by any of the SDKs)

 !!! note
     If you are using a component driver provided by Viam, the **Model JSON** should come pre-packaged.
-Otherwise, please refer to the (Model JSON section)[#Model-JSON].
+Otherwise, please refer to the [**Model JSON** section](#Model-JSON).

 ## How the Robot Builds the Frame System

 Once configuration is complete and the server is started, the robot builds a tree of reference frames with the world as the root node.
-A [topologically sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames is printed by the server and can be seen in the server logs.
+A [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames is printed by the server and can be seen in the server logs.
-This tree is regenerated in the process of [reconfiguration](https://docs.viam.com/product-overviews/fleet-management/#configurationlogging)
+Viam regenerates this tree in the process of [reconfiguration](https://docs.viam.com/product-overviews/fleet-management/#configurationlogging)

 ![an example of a logged frame system](img\frame_sys_log_example.png)